 ND Reddy is the founder and CEO of Sutisoft, Inc. and has been driving the company’s strategy and execution since its launch in 2000.
 A passionate technology entrepreneur, under ND's guidance Sutisoft has launched over 30 innovative software solutions, ranging from expense management to advanced biometric authentication.
 As an entrepreneur, ND invests and sits on the board of a number of fast growing startup companies.
 His areas of interest include software, semiconductors and consumer electronics.
 He holds a bachelor’s degree in engineering from Osmania University, a masters from NDSU and an MBA from Santa Clara University.
 In the past, he has received significant industry recognition including an “Entrepreneur of the Year” award by a consortium of Inc. Magazine, Ernst & Young and Merrill Lynch.

-Jerry Specht is the Director of Signal Engineering for BNSF Railway Company.
+Jerry Specht is a Senior Director, Product Management for Wabtec Corporation.
 Jerry was born in Bismarck, ND and raised in Center, ND.
 He graduated from NDSU in 1999 with a bachelor’s degree in electrical engineering.
 Upon graduation, he worked at Hutchinson Technologies as a Controls Engineer.
 Later in 1999, he was hired at BNSF Railway Company as a Corporate Management Trainee.
-Jerry has held various positions at BNSF including Signal Supervisor, General Construction Supervisor, Manager of Special Projects, General Signal Supervisor, Assistant Division Engineer, Manager of Signals and is currently the Director of Signal Engineering.
-He is also on the Communication & Signals Board of Directors for the American Railway Engineering and Maintenance-of-Way Association.
+Jerry has held various positions at BNSF including Signal Supervisor, General Construction Supervisor, Manager of Special Projects, General Signal Supervisor, Assistant Division Engineer, Manager of Signals and Director of Signal Engineering.
+In 2021, Jerry moved to Wabtec Corporation as a Senior Director, Product Management.
+He also serves as the Functional Group Vice President and Membership Committee Chair for the Communication, Signals, and Information Technology Functional Group within the American Railway Engineering and Maintenance-of-Way Association (AREMA).

 CEO and Chairman of the Board - Steffes, LLC